 Lots of people ask me about driving instead of paying the cable car ride price.
 Yes, it is expensive, especially when you have a whole family to buy for.
-Plus of course, there is always the long lines in peak periods.
+Plus, of course, there are always long lines in peak periods.

 You can, of course, drive to the top of Mount Srd.
 But, I would say DO NOT!
 Driving to the top of Mt.
 Srd is a scary affair.
 It is a one-lane road with traffic going both directions, and in my opinion, it is risky – especially in a hire car with that heck-of-a excess fee if you damage it.
 Take the Dubrovnik Mount Srd cable car instead!
 This is, after all, one of the city’s top attractions.